antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 - Description: Select a node by clicking.
 Cancel the selected state by clicking the node agian or clicking the canvas;
 - `type: 'click-select'`;
 - `multiple`: Whether to allow multiple selection. `true` by default. `false` means multiple selection is not allowed, and the `trigger` will not take effect.
-- *Supported from V3.1.2* `trigger`: Specify which key to hold for multiple selection. `shift` by default, which means multiple selection is activated when the shift button is pressed.
+- `trigger`: Specify which key to hold for multiple selection. `shift` by default, which means multiple selection is activated when the shift button is pressed.
 Options: `'shift'`, `'ctrl'`, `'alt'`, and so on;

 **Default Configuration**